 So you can see this is a delightful and thriving village in Northern Spain!
 On the way out of town we drove past the Jardin del Pasatiempo, also built by the “brothers” to document what they had seen on their many adventures.
 Considering that most people in the early 1900’s had barely left their streets, this garden park, open to the public, revealed pools, grottos, statues and exotic exhibitions that was the DisneyLand of their time.
 It was the greatest piece of art work designed for Betanzos.
 But, sadly it is now closed due to financial restraints.

 I hope you have enjoyed the doors of Betanzos!
-See you next week in Portugal!
+See you next week for more of Spain!

 This is just one of many photos in the Thursday Door Collection featured by Norm2.0!
 Won’t you join in or take a peak at all the doors?